aanchalchauhan/Bike-Demand-Prediction-Using-Linear-Regression/README.md

 # Author
 This project was created by Aanchal Singh Chauhan.
-For more information, please contactwww.linkedin.com/in/aanchalschauhan
+For more information, please contact www.linkedin.com/in/aanchalschauhan